This page outlines the Equality Act 2010 rules covering GCSEs, A-levels and the like.

 - BSA resources on schools, including BSA’s current resources;

-- stammeringineducation.net, BSA’s old teachers’ resource (written 2010 or earlier).
-Includes guides for teachers on GCSE oral work in England and equivalent in Scotland, plus tips and techniques for students who stammer for English oral work aimed at England and Scotland;
+- stammeringineducation.net (archive), BSA’s old teachers’ resource (written 2010 or earlier).
+Includes tips and techniques for students who stammer for English oral work aimed at England (archive) and Scotland (archive);